 How Support Cases Are Commenced In The Family Court

-NYC Family Courts are still closed to the public, but people are allowed to enter the courthouses for the purpose of filing cases.
+NYC Family Courts are open to the public, and people are allowed to enter the courthouses for the purpose of filing cases.

 If Paternity Is Not Established

-- Child born during the marriage
+- Child or children born during the marriage.

-- Both parents sign an acknowledgement of paternity
+- Both parents sign an acknowledgement of paternity.

-If paternity has not been established, the petitioner can file simultaneous paternity and child support petitions. he
+If paternity has not been established, the petitioner can file simultaneous paternity and child support petitions.

 Procedures Once You Are In Family Court

-I you reside in a different state , you would be very wise to hire an experienced family law attorney who specializes in child support to protect your rights.
-If paternity is not yet established, the support magistrate may enter an order of paternity if there is a consent by all parties.
-If there is no consent, the magistrate may order DNA tests unless an issue of estoppel is raised.
+I you reside in a different state , you would be wise to hire an experienced family law attorney who specializes in child support to protect your rights.
+If paternity is not yet established, the support magistrate may enter an order of paternity if there is consent by all parties.
+If there is no consent, the magistrate will usually order DNA tests unless an issue of estoppel is raised.
 If estoppel is an issue, the case will have to be referred to a Family Court Judge for an estoppel hearing.

 How To Terminate A Child Support Order

 You will also have to file a petition to terminate the order if the child becomes emancipated, has moved in with you, or if you and your ex have re-united and are living together.
-If you do not file such a petition money will continue to be taken out of your pay checks, and’ or arrears may accrue.
+If you do not file such a petition, money will continue to be taken out of your pay checks, and/ or arrears may accrue.